Comparison of Iai-Callgrind with Iai

 • Changes to the library of Iai-Callgrind have almost never an influence on the benchmark metrics, since the actual runner (iai-callgrind-runner) and thus 99% of the code needed to run the benchmarks is isolated from the benchmarks by an independent binary.
 In contrast to the library of Iai which is compiled together with the benchmarks.

-• Comparison of benchmark functions.
+• Comparison by id of benchmark functions.

 • Iai-Callgrind can be configured to check for performance regressions.